altwajre/hello-akka/resources/docs/03-actors/05-routing/README.md

   context.actorOf(FromConfig.props(Props[Worker]), "router11")
 ```

 ### SmallestMailboxPool defined in code
 ```scala
 val router12: ActorRef =
   context.actorOf(SmallestMailboxPool(5).props(Props[Worker]), "router12")
 ```

 ## BroadcastPool and BroadcastGroup
+- A broadcast router forwards the message it receives to all its routees.

 ### BroadcastPool defined in configuration
 ```hocon